-First place them in the eyepiece
+First place them in the eyepiece and then insert it into the eyepiece.

 What to look for in the sky:

 The moon

 The moon is the easiest target to find in the night.
 When it is in the full position, when the entire face is lit, then it bathes the night with a silvery light washing out the rest of the sky from all but the brightest objects.
 The best time to view the moon is actually not when it is full by rather anytime up to the first quarter, this is when the face appears to be half lit up.